variousauthors/elvenalgebra/NEXTSTEPS.md

    - this way a player can + town and compare
    - route/filters/redux etc should all be persisted across changes so that a player can set filters and then toggle between towns to compare realities
- - Evolving Buildings??? these can just be event buildings...

 # Done
  - [x] Add Culture Bonus to supply calculations in playstyle config
  - [x] Display event building's Score in a prominent way (red/yello/green)

 # Event Building Card
  - Needs a paper mock up including: